Intensive Care Unit (ICU)

-In the unit setting, the patient is supported during the critical stage of failure of one or more vital functions.
-He/she is undergoing mechanical respiratory support with invasive and non-invasive mechanical ventilation, while at the same time intensive monitoring of vital functions is carried out with the possibility of immediate and specific therapeutic manipulations.
+Within the ICU environment, patients are supported during the critical stage of failure of one or more vital functions.
+Mechanical respiratory support is provided using both invasive and non-invasive ventilation, while vital signs are continuously and closely monitored, allowing for immediate and specialized therapeutic interventions.

 - Respiratory support